Ayush-Mi/Skip_Connection_Effect/README.md

-# Effect of Skip Connections in CNN
+# Effect of Skip Connections in Shallow Network

 ## Description